upenndigitalscholarship/monuments-research-group/essay/Roscoe-Simmons.md

 > struggled for you, and won, my picture is not there, but you will find
 > it in the hearts of men.'
 Then you will clap your hands.[^10]

-In 1924, Simmons reviewed the colossal obelisk being raised at Jefferson Davis' place of birth in Kentucky.[^11] The monument, for Simmons, was a "reminder of a great intellect, a lost cause, the weakness of human judgment, the hand of God."[^12] He noted that if Davis' government had
+In 1924, Simmons covered the colossal obelisk being raised at Jefferson Davis' place of birth in Kentucky.[^11] The monument, for Simmons, was a "reminder of a great intellect, a lost cause, the weakness of human judgment, the hand of God."[^12] He noted that if Davis' government had